shuklak13/Statistics/notes/DataSciencePipeline.md

     * Field: like a cell - these are comma-separated key:value pairs that belong to a Document
     * Mapping: similar to a RDBMS's schema definition
     * Shard: this is a single instance of Lucene - it is managed automatically by Elasticsearch, and is used for replication and fault-tolerance
+* Percolator
+    * One cool feature of ES is the "percolator", an inverse search where queries are stored and indexed (as opposed to documents), and are retrieved by inputting matching documents
+        * Basically, you provide a document, and ES returns queries that the document would match to.
+        * This can be useful for discovering queries if you know the type of document you're looking for but not sure what is the best query for it.

 ## Kafka/RabbitMQ